Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/8-tidying-up.md

 Like anyone with field experience he could wolf down food in the blink of an eye.
 That he did while Coombes and Walsh discussed the tablet.

 "Well, we were told to expect contact but we didn’t have any details."
 Walsh looked at the smiling emoticon.
-"Given everything, I suppose a digital contact isn’t out of the question…"
+"Given everything, I suppose a digital contact isn’t out of the question..."

 The emoticon changed to a thumbs-up.